 General information incl. course registration

 The courses listed below offer a pluri-disciplinary education in all fields of neuroscience at the doctoral level.
-Those students not holding a MS degree in Neuroscience or Bio-Medical Sciences are encouraged to follow master level courses in order to reach the required level for advanced doctoral courses.
+Those students not holding a MS degree in Neuroscience or Biomedical Sciences are encouraged to follow master level courses in order to reach the required level for advanced doctoral courses.
 Lectures are given in English, except for those courses whose titles are indicated in French.

-For LN PhD courses, Unil MSc courses and Unige MSc courses, write an e-mail at least two weeks before the course starts (unless other deadline is specified in the course description).
+Course registration: For LN PhD courses, Unil MSc courses and Unige MSc courses, write an e-mail at least two weeks before the course starts (unless other deadline is specified in the course description).
 Please copy your thesis director every time to register to a course, and use your university account (no gmail, hotmail, etc).

 For EPFL courses please read the information available below under "EPFL courses".

-Sending your PhD student card for the registration as an EPFL external auditor is necessary once per semester.
+Note the following points:Sending your PhD student card to EDOC-EPFL is necessary once per semester.

 To register to any EPFL PhD course outside the EDNE program, please apply directly to the coordinator of the specific program.